 - Guests are… mainly couples, though you’ll only spot other people at breakfast.

 - Staff are… helpful and friendly if you need them, but unobtrusive.

 - Don’t forget… to bring a film to watch for your own private cinema experience.

-- Useful to know… at the moment the suites are all one-bedroom, but the owners’ next project is The Townhouse, a bigger building on Berkeley Square which will have a range of different-sized apartments, due to open in 2016.
+- Useful to know… at the moment the suites are all one-bedroom, but the owners’ next project is The Townhouse, a bigger building on Berkeley Square which will have a range of different-sized apartments.

 Stays at the Berkeley Suites start from £169 a night.
 Clifton Hotels, who run the suites, also have a range of other Bristol hotels: The Rodney (a boutique hotel in Clifton Village), The Clifton (a city centre budget hotel), and The Washington (a Clifton B&B).

 Many thanks to the Berkeley Suites for providing me with a complimentary stay.
 All views and opinions are, as always, my own.